paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

     - There are two constraints: `backed_candidate.candidate.descriptor.para_id == scheduled_core.para_id && candidate.candidate.descriptor.validation_data_hash == computed_validation_data_hash`.
     - In the event that more than one candidate meets the constraints, selection between the candidates is arbitrary.
 However, not more than one candidate can be selected per core.

+The end result of this process is a vector of `CandidateHash`s, sorted in order of their core index.

+### Retrieving Full BackedCandidate's for Selected Hashes

+Legacy candidate selection and prospective parachains candidate selection both leave us with a vector of `CandidateHash`s.
+These are passed to the backing subsystem with `CandidateBackingMessage::GetBackedCandidates`.

-The end result of this process is a vector of `BackedCandidate`s, sorted in order of their core index.
-Furthermore, this process should select at maximum one candidate which upgrades the runtime validation code.
+We receive back a vector of `BackedCandidate`s, sorted in order of their core index and ready to be provisioned to block authoring.
+The candidate selection and retrieval process should select at maximum one candidate which upgrades the runtime validation code.

 ### Dispute Statement Selection